 Our local communities are just as important: the people in our neighbourhoods, our work colleagues, and our families, those we may not know, that old man and that homeless woman.
 Also the businessmen and women, those who serve in government and those from all walks of life.

 We have a desire to build-up and not burn out.
-Through first-hand experience, we know the pressures of leadership, having previously served as senior pastors for over 10 years and currently serving as pastors of Effective Life Church, as well as having pioneered a number of projects and having served God for over 30 years in many different capacities.
+Through first-hand experience, we know the pressures of leadership, having previously served as senior pastors for over 10 years and currently serving as pastors of Effective Life Church in Gravesend, as well as having pioneered a number of projects and having served God for over 30 years in many different capacities.
 We have had the joy of meeting Prime Ministers, MPs, Local Counsellors and being used to change secular mind-sets.